Owen Weingott: Early life

-Weingott was born in Sydney in 1921 and when he was 15 he began studying and performing with the Independent Theatre, then in King St., Sydney, under producer Doris Fitton, later at the Savoy Theatre in Bligh St.: 1066 and All That, Six Characters in Search of an Author, and Judgement Day.
+Weingott was born in Sydney, New South Wales in 1921 to factory manager Abraham Weingott (1894-1953), a World War I military servicemen with the AIR who attained the ran of Sergeant and his wife Zara Hannah Davis and when he was 15 he began studying and performing with the Independent Theatre, then in King St. Sydney, under producer Doris Fitton, and later at the Savoy Theatre in Bligh Street: 1066 and All That, Six Characters in Search of an Author, and Judgement Day.
 He learnt to fence from Frank Stuart at the Sydney Swords Club.
 He was given a role in the Insect Play at the Independent in 1941.